 Export All Fields - All fields are included in the export.
 This is selected by default for all objects.

 If you selected the Include Source Data view in export files option in the General Export Options section, choose Export All Fieldsto ensure that all of the source data is included.
 For more information, see Including source data.

 Note: Fields are regularly added to the data model which will impact the number of columns in the exported files.
 To learn about new fields, see the Veeva Network Data Governance document.

 Export Some Fields - Choose specific fields to export.

-Note: If you are exporting a delta, only records that include selected fields have been changed will be exported.
+Note: If you are exporting a delta, only records that include selected fields that have been changed will be exported.
 Changes to fields that are not selected here will be filtered out of the delta export.

 Do Not Export - No fields will be exported.

-Considerations for disabled data model fields
+Considerations for inactive data model fields

 Export None - The object will not be exported from the Network main database; an export file will not be created.
 Choose this option if you are extracting data from the reporting database only.
 The lists beside each object are inactive.